 Of all the excellent Denver attractions, my personal favourite has got to be Red Rocks.
 This city park and outdoor amphitheatre is a great place to hike, bike, and see live music.
 In fact, Red Rocks constantly tops lists of the best concert venue in the entire United States.

 I’ve seen a lot of concerts in a lot of places, but it’s really tough to beat Red Rocks.
 I mean, the stage here is set between two massive sandstone rock formations!
 Not only is it stunningly beautiful, but this natural amphitheatre has some absolutely incredible acoustics.
-We’ve been there a few times already, including seeing one of my fave bands there over 4th of July weekend during our “month of music,” and it’s always a great time.
+We’ve been there a few times already and it’s always a great time.

 If I lived in the Denver area, I would seriously be at Red Rocks every other night in the summer months.
 There are just that many great acts that come to this legendary venue.
 They also regularly host yoga classes and even movie nights, so there’s always something cool going on at Red Rocks.